Last Updated on September 11, 2022 by ellen

 Why is bedding important for guinea pigs?

-Bedding is important for many reasons.
+Bedding is essential for many reasons.
 It helps absorb their urine, keep the cage dry, and reduce ammonia fumes.
+Good guinea pit bedding will absorb urine and keep your piggy comfortable.

 Comfortable bedding also provides insulation that keeps your guinea pig at a proper temperature during hot or cold weather.
 Plus, it’ll make them feel more secure in their surroundings by providing them with a familiar scent to sleep on.

-It can also help keep your guinea pig comfortable when they sleep or rest.
+It can also help keep your guinea pig comfortable sleeping or resting.

 How often should you change your guinea pig cage?